 Crypto trading fees can become a major expense if you are an active trader.
 Compared to stocks and other financial instruments, trading crypto is relatively expensive.
-Understanding how the fees work on exchanges, and ways to minimize the fees can save you thousands if not more every year.
+Understanding how the fees work on exchanges, and ways to minimize these fees can save you thousands if not more every year.
 These are 4 crucial tricks to keep crypto trading fees low:

 Use An Exchange Deposit Account

 Exchanges charge massive fees for using a credit/debit card.
 Coinbase charges 4% for cards, and some other exchanges charge as high as 5%.
-You want to use an exchange deposit account instead instead.
+You want to use an exchange deposit account instead.
 It is the cheapest why to buy crypto with fiat.
 You want to first use an ACH to deposit money into your Gemini or Coinbase Pro accounts.
 They don’t charge you for the deposit, and also all of the USD are FDIC insured.
 Your purchase fee is typically only .25% on most exchanges, versus paying 4%-5% with a card.

 Add Liquidity with Buys & Sells

 When you use limit orders on Coinbase Pro, you actually don’t pay any trading fees.
 They are rewarding you for adding liquidity to the market.
 You pay fees when you take liquidity, meaning you fill a buy order on the ask or a sell order on the bid side.